Neil Griffiths (novelist): Career

 Times Literary Supplement, and funding from the Arts Council, and the winner will receive at least £5,000, and all shortlisted books £1,000.
 The longlist was announced in December 2017.

 Until 2016, Griffiths himself had been published by Penguin, a large publisher, and announced that his next novel, As a God Might Be (then provisionally called Family of Love), would be placed with a small publisher - it was published by Dodo Ink in 2017.

-In 2017, a passage from As a God Might Be made the shortlist for the Literary Review Bad Sex in Fiction Award.
+Griffiths has been a creative writing tutor for over 25 years at B.A. and M.A. level and a one-to-one mentor to over 30 writers, many who have gone onto be published.
+He's taught across genres, including literary fiction, genre fiction and memoir.
+He is quoted as saying: "Teaching creative writing is one of my passions.
+It gives me more immediate joy than any of my other work and hope my students feel that I communicate this by really listening to their needs and offering an individual pathways to improvement."

 Griffiths blogs on literary matters for The Guardian.